 Meet the Team

-Sian moved to Jersey from Ireland last year to take up a senior counsel position in Walkers' regulatory and risk advisory team, where she specialises in all aspects of financial regulation.
 Sian was chair of the board of directors of NASC (Irish for Link), a Migrant and Refugee Rights Centre in Ireland for five years, where she thoroughly enjoyed progressing the development of the centre and advocating for migrant and refugee rights.
-Sian is delighted to join the FREEDA committee and endeavours to use both her prior board and legal experience to support the invaluable work that it undertakes for Jersey women and girls, and the wider community.

 • Judy has had a successful career working in Operations, HR & Compliance in different industries over many years.